bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/template.md

-# No Rate Limiting on Form

-## Overview of the Vulnerability

 Rate limiting is a strategy to limit the frequency of a repeat action within a particular time frame.
 This ensures that a service doesn’t become unresponsive or unavailable due to too many requests exhausting the application's resources.
 A lack of rate limiting on this endpoint allows an attacker to send a large number of requests to the server and potentially cause accelerated service usage for the business or exhaust the application resources.

 ## Business Impact